 — Nat Sheriffs’ Assoc. (@NationalSheriff) June 28, 2017

-In April of this year, officials from the Sheriffs’ Association met with Nebraska’s Attorney General to discuss potential protests against the Keystone XL pipeline.
+In April 2017, officials from the Sheriffs’ Association met with Nebraska’s Attorney General to discuss potential protests against the Keystone XL pipeline.
 Kirchmeier has also advised officials from South Dakota and Nebraska.

 In his presentation, Laney stressed the importance of departments training in advance in Mobile Field Force (riot police) tactics, as well as creating “cut teams” with the know-how to disable lockbox devices used by water protectors to attach themselves to equipment.